bthompSSM/github-guide/docs/git-basics/basic-git-workflow.md

 git add README.md
 ```

-It's useful to stage your commits in smaller chunks if you want to [write more meaningful commit
-messages](./writing-good-commit-messages.md), but it's not required.
+It's useful to stage your commits in smaller chunks, but it's not required.

 ## Committing changes